nestybox/sysbox-runc/README.md

 docker export $(docker create busybox) | tar -C rootfs -xvf -
 ```

-After a root filesystem is populated you just generate a system container spec in the
+After a root filesystem is populated you just generate a container spec in the
-format of a `config.json` file inside your bundle.  `sysbox-runc` provides a `spec`
+format of a `config.json` file inside your bundle. `sysbox-runc` provides a
-command to generate a base template spec that you are then able to edit.
-To find features
+`spec` command to generate a base template spec that you are then able to edit.
-and documentation for fields in the spec please refer to the
+To find features and documentation for fields in the spec please refer to the
 [specs](https://github.com/opencontainers/runtime-spec) repository.

 ```bash
 sysbox-runc spec
 ```

-### Running System Containers
+### Running Containers

-Assuming you have an OCI bundle from the previous step you can execute the system container in two different ways.
+Assuming you have an OCI bundle from the previous step you can execute the container in two different ways.

 The first way is to use the convenience command `run` that will handle creating, starting, and deleting the container after it exits.